ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Since passwords are encrypted, the Config API will request for the decryption key.
 Use 'ballerina' as the decryption key in this sample.

 Also, the passwords can be hashed and provided with the configuration file as well.
-The following example file introduces three users with `sha256`, `sha384` and `sha512` hashing algorithms.
+The following example file introduces three users along with the passwords hashed with `sha256`, `sha384` and `sha512` hashing algorithms.

 **sample-users.toml**
 ```